The Kindergarten Literacy System That Creates Independent Readers

 while using a proven, robust literacy resource and system where independence and literacy become observable — not aspirational.

-• Rereading to confirm accuracy
+• Reread to verify accuracy

-• Writing readable phonetic attempts
+• Produce readable phonetic writing

 WHY?